Quasi-BIC laser enabled by high-contrast grating resonator for gas detection: Introduction

+Lasing action based on BICs or quasi-BICs in two-dimensional photonic-crystal structures has been reported recently~\cite{Kodigala2017, Ha2018, Huang2020}.
+Nonetheless, investigations on potential applications of such devices are scarce, e. g. active sensing based on BIC lasers.
 In this work, we propose an innovative resonator composed of highly reflecting HCG layers surrounding a thin organic-dye-doped SiO$_2$ layer working as gain material for laser emission.
-This ultracompact resonator design not only opens an alternative route to generate symmetry-protected resonance modes, but also provides a platform to demonstrate a quasi-BIC laser by combining organic dye molecules with inorganic grating.
+This ultracompact resonator design not only opens an alternative route to generate different resonance modes, but also provides a platform to demonstrate a Fabry-P\'erot quasi-BIC laser by combining organic dye molecules with inorganic grating.
 Finite difference-time-domain (FDTD) numerical simulations have been performed to evaluate the performance of the aforementioned system with the results suggesting that a high-$Q$ quasi-BIC mode ($Q > 10^4$) can be established by carefully optimizing the HCG structural parameters.
 Then, when the quasi-BIC mode spectrum overlaps with that of the gain material, a pronounced lasing action is obtained.
-This lasing, resulting from the high-$Q$ quasi-BIC resonance generated within the structure, allows for a highly precise environment change detection through the reading of the emission wavelength shift.
+More significantly, this quasi-BIC laser allows for a highly precise environment change detection through the reading of the emission wavelength shift.
 The achieved narrow linewidth (~0.05 nm) combined with a large bulk sensitivity of 221 nm/RIU, results in a FOM of 4420 RIU$^{-1}$, which is approximately 20 times larger than typical passive sensors~\cite{Maleki2020}.
-Our results indicate that the proposed quasi-BIC active sensor offer great potential for optical sensing of gases in low-concentrations.
+Therefore, our results suggest that the proposed quasi-BIC laser offers great potential for optical sensing of gases in low-concentration.